 Visual Communication (Art) at the Year 9-10 level aims to develop students' ability to communicate ideas and information graphically.
 It also enables them to interpret, understand and appreciate the world of graphic communication and design around us.
 Students are encouraged to develop creative, practical and imaginative drawings using graphic elements and drawing systems to understand graphic devices such as diagrams, maps and symbols.

 In this subject, students are encouraged to design, create and evaluate works of art using the medium of clay.
 Pinch, coil and slab and potter’s wheel techniques will be explored as students use a range of tools to sculpt and mould clay models across the semester.
-You will learn how to use different sorts of pigments to finish and seal their pieces during the kiln firing process.
+You will learn how to use different sorts of pigments to finish and seal your pieces during the kiln firing process.
 Working with clay is a tactile and hands-on experience, and students will have the opportunity to experiment with this ancient craft to construct a variety of creative and functional pieces.
 You will acquire skills in various forms of printmaking, and will explore a range of printing techniques and materials.
-This elective develops the creative imagination, and you will create a simple ceramics and printmaking portfolio across the semester for assessment and display.
+This elective develops the creative imagination.
+Across the semester, you will create a simple ceramics and printmaking portfolio across the semester for assessment and display.

 The study of Chinese language involves the skills of speaking and understanding spoken Chinese as well as reading and writing both characters and Pinyin (the Romanised pronunciation form of Chinese).
 A large part of the study of Chinese language also involves understanding cultural similarities and differences to Australian culture, with students comparing and contrasting the beliefs, customs, festivals and lifestyles of both cultures.
 Although our optional biannual cultural exchange to China was put on hold during 2020-2022, the school will begin investigating the re-starting of this relationship with our sister-school, Number 27 Middle School in Beijing, into the future.
 This is a fantastic cultural and travel experience for secondary students, and presents an authentic opportunity to put into practice language and cultural skills developed in Chinese classes.